LOC Records

 LOC records are expressed in terms of Degrees-Minutes-Seconds, not decimal latitude and longitude.
 You can convert them using a tool like the FCC’s latitude and longitude converter.

-Publishing a LOC record is pretty simple: just go into your DNS service add an LOC record type for your domain name alongside your usual A, CNAME, and MX records.
+Publishing a LOC record is pretty simple: just go into your DNS service and add a LOC record type for your domain name alongside your usual A, CNAME, and MX records.
 You’d probably be using BIND on Linux or Windows DNS.

 Leave a Reply